Brian2021-Mwalish/Brian2021-Mwalish/README.md

 ### Hi there 👋

 # 👋 Hi, I'm Brian Mwalish
-## 👀 I'm interested in Natural Language Processing, Machine Learning, Web Development, Android Development, and Data Science
+## 👀 I'm interested in UX/UI Design,and  Machine Learning,

 I'm currently working on a Kiswahili to Kikuyu language translation project using transformer-based models and developing an AI-enabled web IDE.